BitnetMoney/bitnet-desktop-node/README.md

 If you want to contribute to the GUI of the software, please follow the guidelines below:

-1. Currently the Windows interface is being built in Delphi and C++, so any contributions will need to be done in either of those languages.
+- Currently the Windows interface is being built in Delphi, Visual Basic, Batchfile Scripting (CMD), and C++, so any contributions will need to be done in either of those languages.
-2. For Linux and Mac the Python language is being used, so any contributions will need to be submitted in Python.
+- For Linux and Mac the Python language is being used, so any contributions will need to be submitted in Python.
-3. If you are proposing a fully new GUI, it can be in any language, but any Pull Requests with files being deleted will be throughly reviewed before any merging, and languages that are unknown or not utilized by the majority of the contributors might be declined so we don't hinder or disrrupt future contributions from the community.
+- If you are proposing a fully new GUI, it can be in any language, but any Pull Requests with files being deleted will be throughly reviewed before any merging, and languages that are unknown or not utilized by the majority of the contributors might be declined so we don't hinder or disrrupt future contributions from the community.
 The preference will always be to merge additions and alterations rather than a full wipeout of previous versions of the GUIs.

 ### Other Contributions